opentorah/opentorah/docbook/README.md

 For documents listed in the `documents` property, intermediate output is placed under a subdirectory with the same name as the document.

+### Frameworks ###

+Frameworks used by the plugin are cached under `~/.gradle.
+Distribution for each version of the framework is unpacked into its own folder:
+- DocBook XSLT 1.0 and XSLT 2.0 stylesheets - under `docbook`;
+- Node.js - under `nodejs`, with modules in `node_modules` subfolder;
+- J2V8 library - under `j2v8library`.
+With this caching, build time is significantly shorter than when the frameworks are unpacked under the project's `build` directory, which gets wiped out with every `./gradlew clean`.

 ## Past ##